feo-elektronik-may/vscode-polarion-rest/README.md

 A document will be updated on save or when changes the file that is viewed in Code.

+**Note: This extension now uses the Polarion REST API instead of SOAP/WSDL for improved performance and reliability.**

 ## Features

 After setup after any save expect the titles to be displayed like depicted below: